 Admire the rock displays by Chris Booth, contemplate the human sculptures created by Gregor Kregar, and check out Virginia King’s functional pieces.
 In addition to the permanent sculpture displays, there are often temporary displays and photographic works to see.

-Bookings must be done in advance, and the season runs from the end of October to the beginning of April.
+Bookings are required to visit and must be done in advance.
+The season runs from the end of October to the beginning of April.
 The guided walks start at 10:30 am and cost $30 NZD for an adult.
-If you love art, there is no doubt that you will love exploring Connells Bay Sculpture Park.
+If you love art, there is no doubt that you will love exploring Connells Bay Sculpture Park, it is one of the most unique things to do on Waiheke Island.

 13. Go hiking